-The Dillingham ticket office is typically open noon-5pm, M-Th and noon-4pm, F. Please call 607-274-3224.
+The Dillingham Ticket Office is open noon-5pm, M-Th and noon-4pm on Friday, beginning September 12th, 2016.
+Please call 607-274-3224.

 Ithaca College Theatre Offers Ticket Packages for Its 2016-17 Season!

 Ithaca College Theatre offers great savings through a variety of season subscription packages.
 In addition to discounted ticket prices, subscribers have the benefits of guaranteed seats for each of the six main-stage shows, the ability to pick their desired dates, and complimentary ticket exchanges throughout the season.

 Ithaca College Theatre will kick off the 2016-2017 season with one of Federico Garcia Lorca’s best-known tragedies, “Blood Wedding”: a tale of deception, yearning, and vengeance.
 Full of song and chant, this poetic play is an exploration of the tension between individual desires and societal expectations in 20th-century Spain.

 The fall musical will be “Company” by Stephen Sondheim and George Furth.
 It’s Robert’s 35th birthday and he’s still single, much to the dismay of his supportive, married friends.
 This Tony award–winning musical marries an exciting score with an in-depth look at the complicated choices people face.

 The season of the winter solstice inspires IC faculty choreographers to put bodies in motion as the world turns toward long nights and inner light.
 The December dance concert, “Winter Bodies,” will be choreographed by Lindsay Gilmour, Amy Walker O’Brien, and Courtney Young.